-The energy from waste facility at Greatmoor, near Calvert in the north of Buckinghamshire, opened in June 2016.
+The facility at Greatmoor, near Calvert in the north of Buckinghamshire, opened in June 2016.
 It is operated by FCC Environment for Buckinghamshire County Council on a 30-year contract.
-It thermally treats up to 300,000 tonnes of residual waste per annum, comprising both household and commercial waste that would have otherwise been disposed of in landfill sites.

-This view looks east, with the railway line running left to right through the middle of the picture behind the facility.
+This view looks east, with the railway line left to right through behind the facility.

 The following picture is from above the facility.